Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Stability and continuity analysis

 \subsection{General assumptions}

-We introduce some mild assumptions concerning the relation between time step and mesh width. \begin{assumption} Time step $\Delta t$ and mesh size $h$ satisfy $ h^2 \leq C_G \Delta t $. \end{assumption} \begin{assumption} Time step $\Delta t$ and mesh size $h$ satisfy $ \Delta t^{q_t+1} \lesssim h^{1 + \frac{1}{2}}$. \end{assumption} Moreover, we pose the following assumption on a ratio between boundary and (delayed) volume measure within each time slab. \begin{assumption} There are $C_\Omega, C_Q > 0$, s.t. for sufficiently small $h$ and $\Delta t$ \clnote{this assumption is new.
-There was another one making sure that the domain size doesn't get singular.}
+We introduce some mild assumptions concerning the relation between time step and mesh width. \begin{assumption} Time step $\Delta t$ and mesh size $h$ satisfy $ h^2 \lesssim \Delta t $. \end{assumption} \begin{assumption} Time step $\Delta t$ and mesh size $h$ satisfy $ \Delta t^{q_t+1} \lesssim h^{1 + \frac{1}{2}}$. \end{assumption} Moreover, we pose the following assumption on a ratio between boundary and (delayed) volume measure within each time slab. \begin{assumption} There are $C_\Omega, C_Q > 0$, s.t. for sufficiently small $h$ and $\Delta t$, cf. \cref{ass:hdtsmall},

 Furthermore, we assume that $|\Omega(t_n)|$ and hence $|\Omega^h(t_n)|$ is bounded from above and below uniformly in $n=1,..,N$, i.e. $|\Omega(t_n)| \simeq |\Omega^h(t_n)| \simeq 1$. \end{assumption}